 Academic dishonesty consists of many forms of unethical academic conduct, including, but not limited to, cheating, fabrication, plagiarism and facilitating academic dishonesty.

-2. "Fabrication" means intentional falsification or invention of any information or citation.
+2. Fabrication means intentional falsification of any information or citation.

 a.
 Submitting work to more than one instructor for credit without disclosure and approval.